hackThacker/Ethical-hacking/README.md

 | PwnFunction | ... | [link](https://www.youtube.com/channel/UCW6MNdOsqv2E9AjQkv9we7A) |
 | GetCyber | ... | [link](https://www.youtube.com/@GetCyber/videos) |

-I've formatted the table according to your desired style.
-If you have specific descriptions for each channel, feel free to replace the "..." with the appropriate information.
+# Where to practice ?
+Here you will find multiple resources to learn and practice hacking.

-### Platforms
+## Platforms
 Here's where you can learn and practice at the same time.
 | Name		    | Description																				 | Link  |
 | :-----------: |:------------------------------------------------------------------------------------------:| :----:|